-- The MPO staff followed the adopted 2013 Public Participation Plan for all MPO activities during FY 2022. - Plans and programs considered by the MPO have been advertised for either a 7 or 14 day public involvement period prior to final consideration by the MPO. - The MPO's 2013 PPP was updated and adopted in February 2013. - Work was done to add additional persons to the transportation mailing list. - The MPO Staff continued to use email as a notification method for MPO, TAC, and CAC meetings in FY 2022, along with regular U.S. Mail service for those with out email capability. - The notification of the public concerning MPO, TAC, and CAC meetings, along with other public meeting opportunities, were advertised as Public Notices in local general circulation newspapers, sent to the transportation mailing list via email, MPO website and U.S. Mail.
+- The MPO staff followed the adopted 2013 Public Participation Plan for all MPO activities during FY 2023. - Plans, programs and projects considered by the MPO and advisory committees have been advertised for public involvement in advance prior to final consideration by the MPO. - The MPO's 2013 PPP was updated and adopted in February 2013. - Work was done to add additional persons to the transportation mailing list. - The MPO Staff continued to use email as a notification method for MPO, TAC, and CAC meetings in FY 2023, along with regular U.S. Mail service for those with out email capability. - The notification of the public concerning MPO, TAC, and CAC meetings, along with other public meeting opportunities, were advertised as Public Notices in local general circulation newspapers, sent to the transportation mailing list via email, MPO website and U.S. Mail.